-Polypharmacy is a term used for taking five or more drugs concurrently and this trend is on the rise.
-While this is a cause for alarm in the young, it is much more alarming in the elderly.
+Polypharmacy is on the rise.
+It is a term for taking five or more drugs concurrently.
+While this is a cause for alarm in the young, polypharmacy in the elderly is much more alarming.
 They usually take a panoply of medications prescribed to them by their stable of specialists along with their internist or geriatrician.
 As such, the dangers can be extremely serious.
 With so many doctors and healthcare professionals managing the patient, it is easy to both rack up the number of drugs at play as well as fall into the “prescribing cascade” where drugs are prescribed to counteract the side effects of another prescribed drug.

 Risks in the Elderly

 As with most things, the problem of drug interaction is more acute in the elderly than their younger counterparts.
 If dizziness is a side effect, as it is with beta blockers, and a fall occurs, the results can be catastrophic as compared to someone younger.
-In fact, higher medication use in the elderly has been cited as responsible for some falls.
+In fact, some falls have been blamed on higher medication use in the elderly.
 Consequently, doctors have been advised to avoid medications that have been linked to falling.

 Older patients seem to use their own discretion when taking their medications.
 They don’t easily cede their independence and it extends to this area of their lives as well.
 The senior patient may also be loath to tell the doctor about a complementary therapy or remedy.
 They may have experienced a closed-minded or judgmental reaction it in the past.

 According to a Harvard study, polypharmacy has seen a 70% increase over the last 12 years.
 A longitudinal study in JAMA Internal Medicine found that more than 33% are taking five or more medications, 66% are taking dietary supplements and 40% are taking over the counter drugs.